LioB-FRNL/BOM-AI-Hackathon/teams/2_Pentabody/Persona_templates/conversation_field_extractor.md

   - Or just go straight to the next question

 WARM FOLLOW-UP EXAMPLES:
-- After emotional message:
+- Emotional first message:
   "That sounds like a lot to navigate — I'm here to help.
 To find the right information for you..."
-- After role is confirmed:
+- Simple factual answer ("breast cancer", "56, female"):
-  "Thank you for sharing that."
+  Just ask the next question directly, no acknowledgment
-- When unsure of role:
+- User seems unsure:
   "No worries — could you tell me a bit more about your situation?"